Chandrawal-2

 Chandrawal-2 is a Haryanvi language film released on 4 April 2012.
 It is a sequel to superhit Chandrawal film.

 Cast

 Production

 After announcements of the sequel to superhit Chandrawal film, shootings began on 11 October 2011 near Raipur Rani in Panchkula District, Haryana.
-With financial issue makers including the lead actress in its first part as co-producer in sequel Usha Sharma borrowed a loan and sold her ornaments.
+Due to financial issues, makers, including the lead actress in its first part as co-producer in sequel Usha Sharma borrowed a loan and sold her ornaments.

 The film was released on 4 April 2012.